DSP-205-S23/Welcome/README.md

-# Welcome
-Welcome to Data-Scientific Programming (205) for Spring '23.
+# Welcome to Data-Scientific Programming (205) for Spring '23.